 Hypertension (high blood pressure) is one of the leading causes of disability or death due to heart attack, stroke, or kidney failure in this country

 L-arginine, a non-essential amino acid, is the precursor for the production of nitric oxide, therefore, necessary for healthy blood flow.
-To ensure proper vasodilatory function, large doses of L-arginine, over sustained periods of time, are necessary.
+To ensure proper vasodilatory function, large doses of L-arginine, over sustained periods of time, are necessary. keeping this steady can help prevent other vascular diseases from developing, such as Critical Limb Ischemia to name one example.
 Although L-arginine reaches peak concentrations quickly, within an hour, both L-arginine and nitric oxide diminish rapidly, thus are no longer at effective levels.
 A sustained-release formulation of L-arginine is found in Perfusia-SR from Thorne Research.
 This delivery method overcomes L-arginine’s tendency to spike and then diminish, by slowly releasing and maintaining consistent blood levels for longer periods of time.

 Several studies have been conducted on L-arginine, one of which specifically reviewed the effects of Perfusia-SR on BP and blood vessel compliance.
 A total of .1 g (1050 mg taken twice daily) of sustained-release L-arginine (perfusia) was taken for one week.
 Systolic blood pressure was reduced in 62% of all participants and diastolic blood pressure was reduced significantly in 69% of all participants.
 There was also a significant increase in large artery compliance, meaning that the blood vessels became more elastic- an important effect since arteries that are stiff are more likely to be constricted, increasing BP.